pontalainen/bord_laravel/README.md

 #### Run more commans

+Firstly, make sure to restart your CLI for the composer and php paths to load correctly.
+Then run:

 -   php artisan migrate
 -   php artisan serve (this is the command used to spin up the project on localhost:8000)